 Pork knuckle, potato salad, asparagus salad and purple sauerkraut

 Pork knuckle, or schweinshaxe, as it’s known in German, is a cured ham hock, roasted until the outside skin is crunchy and the inside is tender and juicy.
 This is particularly popular in the region of Bavaria, and is a typical example of former peasant foods: ingenious concoctions from cheap parts of the animal.
 I was pleased to be able to cook this option, because a different ham hock preparation, eisbein, which is pickled and then boiled, is sometimes considered one of the national dishes of Germany, but the pictures of it were so unappetising that I was practically forced to cook roasted pork knuckle in its place.
 Sorry Germans!
 German potato salad, called kartoffelsalat, can be served warm or cold, and differs from region to region.
 The south has the superior option, if my (obviously impartial) southern German friends are to be believed, containing red baby potatoes, bacon, mustard, onion, vinegar and herbs.
 The potato salad from the north, in contrast, is characterised by any type of potatoes drenched in mayonnaise.
-I also made a salad with mixed lettuce and asparagus, the latter being particularly beloved by Germans, but especially the white variety when it’s in season.
-It is currently estimated that Germans eat an average of 1.5 kg of asparagus each per year.
+I also steamed asparagus, which is particularly beloved by Germans, but especially the white variety when it’s in season.
+Indeed, it is currently estimated that Germans eat an average of 1.5 kg of asparagus each per year.
 Finally, I served the meal with purple sauerkraut.
 Sauerkraut, literally meaning “sour cabbage” is one of the most famous fermented foods, featuring prominently in a ferment-your-own-food class I attended recently.
 Surprisingly, sauerkraut originated in China, where it was traditionally fermented with rice wine.
 It was subsequently introduced to Europe, possibly by the Tatars or even Genghis Khan, where it was modified with the addition of salt instead of rice wine.
 Although sauerkraut gained popularity all over Europe, with English maritime explorer James Cook, famed for the white exploration of Australia, reportedly never travelling without it because the fermentation process increases the bioavailability of nutrients, and is therefore particularly good for preventing malnutrition diseases such as scurvy.
 However, the dish has become particularly synonymous with Germany, to the point where “kraut” became a derogatory term for Germans.
 It’s dead easy to make your own sauerkraut: chop up cabbage, massage it, salt it, plop it in an airtight container completely covered in liquid (hopefully its own released juices but potentially assisted with some water), then leave at room temperature for as long as your tastes dictate, being sure to “burp” it daily by removing the lid and letting out the build up of gas.
 The bacteria that cause the fermentation are lactobacilli, which naturally live on raw cabbage leaves, and therefore those dodgy looking outside leaves are important to include in the mix; that’s where all the bacteria are!
 In Germany, sauerkraut is served either cold or warm, although heating it up too much would kill all those healthful gut bacteria that are well known to improve digestion and prevent many bowel ailments, so I ate mine cold.
 In addition to this, sauerkraut is thought to alleviate canker sores, maintain eye health and potentially even inhibit the growth of cancer cells!
 However, the store-bought versions are inevitably pasteurised and therefore have lost many of the advantages, so go ahead and make your own to reap the full rewards of magical sauerkraut.

 Assorted wursts, pretzel, grüne soße, sauerkraut, birnen, bohnen und speck salad.